 Poems should not exceed 40 lines in length, excluding the title.

-Micro-fiction entries should not exceed 500 words excluding the title and is restricted to applicants currently living in Co.
+Micro-fiction entries should not exceed 300 words excluding the title and is restricted to applicants from, living in or working in Co.
 Kildare.

 Longer entries will not be permitted and will be automatically rejected.